roylee0704/gron/README.md

 ## Different to origin

 Most features and interfaces are as same as origin repository, but also introduces one new feature to Cron, which `GracefullyStop()` make cron has ability to hold the process, stop creating new child goroutine, and ensure sub-job is finished before main goroutine close.
-This benefit to the scenarios like handling `os.Signal` including `SIGINT`, `SIGTERM` (which handler does not including in library).
+This benefit to the scenarios like handling `os.Signal` including `SIGINT`, `SIGTERM` (which gron also provide handler for this, check document below).
 After interrupt signal handling, stopping cron gracefully via `GracefullyStop`, prevent bundle of processing job stop inappropriately.

 Second new feature is built in OS signal handler, after calling `HandleSignals()`, and passing target signal, Cron would register signals, while signals interrupt, it's behavior would just like `GracefullyStop()` (which also means not exactly same) that ensure sub-job are finished.

+Last one is `StartAndServe()`, this feature makes gron blocking and keep go-routine alive and til it return an error, which that you don't have to create an ugly infinite loop.
+All you need to do is like `log.Fatal(gron.StartAndServe())`

+### Summary of new features

+- `GracefullyStop()`
+- `HandleSignals()`
+- `StartAndServe()`

 ## Installation